France: Language & Culture in Grenoble

 Summer 2018- dates TBC

 *Please note: this program ends AFTER the end of spring semester at Ohio University

 Eligibility and Selection Process

-This program is open to all students who have completed a minimum of three semesters of university level French.
+This program is open to all students who have completed a minimum of three semesters (through FR 2110) of university level French.
 Minimum overall 2.5 GPA required, plus minimum 2.75 GPA in French.

 All applicants must also meet individually with the Program Director to demonstrate their linguistic skills.